-How to Insulate a Crawl Space With a Dirt Floor
+How To Insulate A Crawl Space With A Dirt Floor

 A crawl space under a house helps protect against certain pests, but a crawl space with abundant moisture can invite problems including mold, wood rot and vermin.
 Cold air that sweeps through a crawl space, meanwhile, can lead to cold floors inside the home whether or not the space is wet.
 Some building codes require the installation of small vents along the perimeter of crawl spaces.
 The technique for insulating a crawl space depends on whether these vents are present.